Muaaz-Aamer/Training/README.md

 # Training
-Training of Muaaz and Saboor
+Training of Saboor at devsinc
+This training contains notes and projects developed during training.